Small Business Retirement Plans in Norfolk, VA

 Setting Up a Personal Defined Benefit Plan

-• Permanence: A defined benefit plan should be maintained for five years.
-Quickly terminated plans often serve as red flags and may attract regulatory scrutiny.
+• Permanence: A defined benefit plan should be maintained for at least five years.
+Quickly terminated plans often serve as indicators and may attract regulatory scrutiny.

 401(k) Plans